atata-framework/atata.io/_includes/components/textinput.md

-<p class="lead">Represents the text input control.
-Handles any input with type="text" or without type attribute defined.</p>
+Represents the text input control.
+Handles any input element with type="text" or without the type attribute defined.

 ```html
 <input type="text" id="first-name">